blfngl/Jpeg_Metadata_Extractor/README.md

 ### Usage

-Executing the .jar will scan all files within the working directory.
+Executing the .jar will scan all files within the working directory and output logs to \jme_logs\[log file].log.

 Otherwise, you may run the application via the scripts provided (Start.bat | Start.sh).
 Edit these if needed!